-These kind of action cameras like the Blackview Hero 1 are very useful also for every day activities as well as for outdoor sports.
-As they are very light weight, they can be suitable for installing on a quad copter for capturing amazing aerial videos and photos.
+These kinds of action cameras like the Blackview Hero 1 are very useful also for everyday activities as well as for outdoor sports.
+As they are very lightweight, they can be suitable for installing on a quadcopter for capturing amazing aerial videos and photos.

-I received this model of action camera two day ago from Banggood and I plan to test it in my vacation by the Black Sea where I’m leaving tonight.
-As, I’m traveling by car between beautiful mountains and country landscapes, I was thinking to start the testing with mounting it behind the windshield.
-In all my before vacation I used to carry with me my heavy DSLR Camera together with few lenses and it was a pain in the ass.
+I received this model of action camera two days ago from Banggood and I plan to test it on my vacation by the Black Sea where I’m leaving tonight.
+As I’m traveling by car between beautiful mountains and country landscapes, I was thinking to start the testing by mounting it behind the windshield.
+In all my, before vacation, I used to carry with me my heavy DSLR Camera together with few lenses and it was a pain in the ass.
 This time I decided to go light and leave my photo backpack at home and just put in my pocket this Blackview Hero 1 action camera.

 Blackview Hero 1 camera review

-At the first glance everything on this camera is high quality, from the package to the accessories.
-The only negative thing that I found it was the instruction manual that was very summary.
-After using it for 10 minutes I realized that I do not need a user manual for the Blackview Hero1 because is extremely easy to use it with suggestive menu system.
+At the first glance, everything on this camera is high quality, from the package to the accessories.
+The only negative thing that I found was the instruction manual that was very summery.
+After using it for 10 minutes I realized that I do not need a user manual for the Blackview Hero1 because is extremely easy to use with a suggestive menu system.

 - long pressing of the “shutter” button until the Wi-Fi icon with a red cross will be displayed on the LCD screen;